Luckin Coffee Crashes 76% Thursday: What You Need To Know

 The Special Committee today brought to the attention of the Board information indicating that, beginning in the second quarter of 2019, Mr. Jian Liu, the chief operating officer and a director of the Company, and several employees reporting to him, had engaged in certain misconduct, including fabricating certain transactions.
 The Special Committee recommended certain interim remedial measures, including the suspension of Mr. Jian Liu and such employees implicated in the misconduct and the suspension and termination of contracts and dealings with the parties involved in the identified fabricated transactions.

-Reading further, we find that fabricated transactions occurred between the second and fourth quarters of 2019, and added up to 2.2 billion Yuan ($310 million).
+Reading further, we find that fabricated transactions occurred between the second and fourth quarters of 2019, and added up to 2.2 billion yuan ($310 million).
 It's worth noting that Luckin said the 2.2 billion total is subject to change as the accounting investigation is ongoing.

 Over the past 12 months, Luckin had reported $454 million in revenues.
 If that $310 million of fabricated transactions figure ends up being the final one, it'd indicate that something along the order of two-thirds of Luckin's reported revenues were not proper transactions.